How to Increase Mobile Workforce Productivity

-With stores reopening and everyone headed back to work, change and flexibility will be the name of the game.
+With stores reopening and everyone headed back to work, workplace productivity is essential.
+Change and flexibility are the name of the game.
 New safety protocols and shifting customer demands may mean starting out with fewer workers in smaller spaces, and then adapting continually as needs change.
-For managers of mobile workers, this will mean creating the most efficient and productive teams possible.
+Businesses need to adjust and for managers of mobile workers, this will mean creating the most efficient and productive teams possible.
+In a time like this, how can your business and management increase employee productivity?

 Reducing resistance to change

 Change is a given in the retail and restaurant industry, where service constantly adapts to customer needs.
-Implementing new safety standards shouldn't be viewed as an inconvenience.
-Successful managers will anticipate changes, manage transitions and encourage group problem solving as new procedures begin.
+Implementing new safety standards for customer engagement shouldn't be viewed as an inconvenience.
+Successful managers need to be organized, anticipate changes, manage transitions and encourage group problem solving as new procedures begin.
+It is the management's responsibility to explain the purpose of the changes and help with employee productivity.

 Training deskless employees

-Training on standard procedures will be critical.
-With social distancing in mind, the best way to deliver training without group meetings is to deliver it directly to employees using technology.
-A mobile learning management system is a one-stop way to organize and track training materials, safety protocol, and employee messages.
+With your business adjusting training on standard procedures will be critical.
+With your employees' safety and social distancing in mind, the best way to deliver training without group meetings is to deliver it directly to employees using technology.
+Start your workplace productivity with a mobile learning management system.
+A mobile learning management system is a one-stop way to organize and keep track of training materials, safety protocol, and employee messages.
 Files can be added to the employee's queue so that they receive the training as they need it on their mobile device, such as a phone or tablet.
 For more information on ramping up employee training, see this guide.

-When your workforce is deskless and spread throughout the store, this means leading more than managing.
-Identify specific behaviors and outcomes that define best customer service, and digitize these as operational checklists as much as possible.
+The productivity of your workplace is important and when your workforce is deskless and spread throughout the store, this means leading more than managing.
+Identify specific behaviors and outcomes that define best customer service and engagement, and digitize these as operational checklists as much as possible.
 This will define success so that it can be repeated.
-Also find the means to measure positive outcomes and reward them, so that you keep your top performers and develop new ones.
+Also find the means to measure positive outcomes and reward them, so that you keep your top employees and develop new ones.

+Improve workplace productivity by motivating your employees.
 Motivating a mobile team works best when information is shared up, down and peer-to-peer.
-Define team goals and individual tasks needed to achieve them.
+Management should define team goals and individual tasks needed to achieve them.
 Then provide the resources for employees to get the job done.
-A mobile workforce enablement system will incorporate training, operational checklists and communication resources all delivered in a mobile format directly to employees wherever they are getting the work done.
+A mobile workforce enablement system will incorporate training, operational checklists and communication resources all delivered in a mobile format directly to employees wherever they are getting the tasks done.

 Communicating consistently with deskless employees